Katherine Rawls: Later life

-In November 1937, Rawls' parents announced her engagement to an advertising executive named William Starr.
+In November 1937, Rawls' parents announced her engagement to advertising executive William Starr.
 On May 18, 1938, unbeknown to her mother, Rawls married Theodore H. Thompson, an airplane pilot.
-She began working at the Thompson School of Aviation in Fort Lauderdale.
-She had qualified as a pilot while still swimming.
-While continuing to swim at exhibitions, she did not compete at the 1939 Nationals, and retired from swimming when the 1940 Olympics ware cancelled owing to the outbreak of World War II.
+Subsequent to the marriage, she began work at the Thompson School of Aviation in Fort Lauderdale, having qualified as a pilot during her swimming career.
+While continuing to swim at exhibitions, she decided to forgo competition at the 1939 Nationals, and retired from swimming when the 1940 Olympics were cancelled due to World War II.
 She was one of the initial 28 pilots who formed the Women's Auxiliary Ferrying Squadron in 1942, stationed at Detroit, transporting military cargo by air as part of the U.S. war effort.
-In 1943, her husband reportedly sued her for divorce, but dropped the charges as caused by a "misunderstanding" and anticipated her return from Detroit to his farm in Florida.
+In 1943, her husband reportedly sued her for divorce, but dropped the charges anticipating her return from Detroit to his farm in Florida.

 Rawls was a swimming instructor for 20 years at The Greenbrier in White Sulphur Springs, West Virginia.

+Honors

 In 1965, she was one of the inaugural inductees to the International Swimming Hall of Fame, and officially opened its pool in Fort Lauderdale, near the former Casino Pool where she had trained in the 1930s.

 She died from cancer in 1982 after several years of illness.